Why these parents say the GizmoWatch is a great smartwatch for kids

 “We can control things from the app; I can control if it’s going to ring or be on silent mode.
 We also set it to Auto Answer, so if I call him, it will buzz a few times and it just answers and we can listen in,” says Pastore.

 Parents and caregivers can adjust the device from the GizmoHub app on their phone.
-Enter up to 10 phone contacts—family members, friends, and grandparents—and thoughtfully restrict who can call your kid.
-The parent app also controls the brightness on the digital display to maintain battery life, and device volume.
-From the dashboard, parents can activate school mode or quiet mode, which limits device use during the day.
+You can enter up to 20 phone contacts—family members, friends, and grandparents—and lock in who can call your kid.
+The parent app also controls the device volume as well as the brightness on the digital display to help maintain battery life.
+From the dashboard, parents can activate school mode or quiet mode to limit device use during the day.

 Smartwatches with GPS trackers offer parents peace of mind